 The freezer section is designed for storage of commercially frozen food and for freezing food at home.

-NOTE: For further information about preparing food for freezing or about food storage times, contact your local Cooperative Extension Service or check a freezer guide or a reliable cookbook.
+For further information about preparing food for freezing, contact your local Cooperative Extension Service or check a freezer guide or a reliable cookbook.